 - 3/4 cup chocolate chips (dairy & soy free)

-- Combine all dry ingredients in stand mixer (except the chocolate chips)
+- Combine all of the dry ingredients in your stand mixer (except the chocolate chips).

 - Sift dry ingredients together with a spoon or fork.
 You can do this in the stand mixer but the cassava flour may go flying since its so light!

-- Add all remaining liquid ingredients to stand mixer bowl.
+- Add all your remaining wet ingredients to the stand mixer bowl.

-- Mix in stand mixer until smooth and there are no chunks remaining.
+- Mix on medium speed until smooth and there are no chunks remaining.

 - Pour in the chocolate chips last.